 - Texas Child Custody Questions

-- Child Support Basics In Texas
+- Texas Child Support Laws

 In order to file for divorce in Texas, certain residency requirements must be met.
 First, a party must be a domiciliary of the state for the preceding six-month period.
 A domiciliary of the state means a person that primarily lives in that state.